yottabit42/routeros/README.md

    * If you use IP address, ensure the IP addresses are configured statically on the device, or configured with a static rule in the DHCP server.
 1. Video calls.
 Any service on the network setting the DSCP bits to 40 will be considered as voice calls.
+In addition Google Meets and Google Hangouts are classified.
 You should also add any dedicated voice-calling devices by MAC address or IP address to a classifier rule, as setting DSCP bits on non-enterprise networks is rarely done.
+   * TODO: add classifers for Zoom, Duo, Skype, and Facetime.
    * If you use IP address, ensure the IP addresses are configured statically on the device, or configured with a static rule in the DHCP server.
 1. Interactive flows.
 Secure Shell (SSH) and telnet are included here.
 Other